 In order to use direct messaging, you'll need to get it set up.
-If you're a member in a Practice Group please contact your account manager, implementation specialist our support team to turn on this feature for you.
-In this article we will look at setting up direct messages.
+Please contact your account manager, implementation specialist, or our support team to turn on this feature for you.
+In this article, we will look at setting up direct messages.
 Click here for information on sending direct messages.

 Once you have this feature activated, then you'll need to set up your direct messaging address and then verify your identity.
 If you're in a Practice Group only the first provider needs to verify their identity but everyone will need to set up their own direct messaging address.

 2. Click on the General tab and then scroll to the Communications section.

 3. You'll see a green button to set up Direct Messaging, click on this.